gwagner57/cLASSjs/README.md

 # cLASSjs
-A JS library for defining enumerations, constructor-based classes, and class hierarchies, with semantic meta-data for declarative constraint validation and for generating model-based user interfaces.
+A JS library for defining (1) enumerations and (2) constructor-based classes (and class hierarchies) with semantic meta-data for generic data storage management, declarative constraint validation and for generating model-based user interfaces.

 ## Use Case 1: Enumerations and Enumeration Attributes